The 2014 Microsoft Product Roadmap

 The new Lync server also will have more social networking integration, and, by using identity technology, will support Facebook or LinkedIn.
 For instance, it will be more user friendly with Microsoft Office.
 There will be quick-link icons in the Lync client for quickly starting an IM session or phone call.

 Just how Microsoft's Yammer acquisition will fit with Lync social networking capabilities hasn't been publicly clarified as yet by the company.
-[Back to top] [Back to product list]
+[BACK TO 2013 PRODUCT LIST]

 Windows Embedded 8